mercadopago/devsite-docs/guides/checkout-api-v2/integration-via-cardform.en.md

 >
 > Important
 >
 > To increase the chances of payment approval and prevent the anti-fraud analysis from authorizing the transaction, we recommend entering as much information about the buyer when making the request.
-For more details on how to increase approval chances, see [How to improve payment approval](/developers/en/docs/checkout-api/how-tos/improve-payment-approval).
+For more details on how to increase approval chances, see [How to improve payment approval.](/developers/en/docs/checkout-api/how-tos/improve-payment-approval)
+> <br><br>
+> When executing the APIs mentioned in this documentation, you may come across the attribute `X-Idempotency-Key`.
+Filling it out is important to ensure the execution and reexecution of requests without undesirable situations, such as duplicate payments, for example.

 [[[
 ```php